software-performance-engineering/student_software/README.md

-# 6.106 Student Software
+# CSE 491 Student Software

-Welcome to 6.106!
+Welcome to CSE 491!
 This document will direct you through how to get setup with a VM and all the software you will need to use during the class.

 ## Part 1: VM Setup